probil/v-mask/README.md

 Library supports [Text Mask Addons](https://www.npmjs.com/package/text-mask-addons), they are basically pre-generated functions (describe above) for advanced functionality like currency masking.

 The usage is simple.
-Configure the addon as want and pass the result to the `v-mask` as you would to `text-mask-core`.
+Configure the addon as you want and pass the result to the `v-mask` as you would to `text-mask-core`.

 `app.js`:
 ```js